Category Archives: 2006 Films

 Grade: A

-The Dead Girl (2006) is a unique independent drama with a moody, gloomy underbelly, and is quite the downer, however is also a masterpiece.
+The Dead Girl (2006) is a unique independent drama with a moody, gloomy underbelly and is quite the downer; however, it is also a masterpiece.

-Writer and director, Karen Moncrieff spins a delicious tale in the mysterious and sinister.
+Writer and director Karen Moncrieff spins a delicious tale of the mysterious and sinister.

 The mystery of who the woman is, why she was killed, and other major questions come into play as the chapters unfold.
 To twist the drama even further, one of the chapters is revealed to be a complete red herring.